-To generate the PMC installation log file, follow this procedure:
+To generate the PMC installation log file, perform the following procedure:

-Step 1 Create a C:\temp directory in Windows, if this directory does not already exist.
-Step 2 Use Windows Explorer to navigate to the location where you saved the pmcsetup.exe file, as described in the "Downloading and Installing the PMC Application" section on page 2-4.
-Step 3 Locate the pmcsetup.exe file in this stored location and click to highlight the file; then, right-click the pmcsetup.exe file and click Copy .
-Step 4 Use Windows Explorer to navigate to the C:\temp directory and right-click in an open area in this directory; then, click Paste to copy the pmcsetup.exe file to the C:\temp directory.
+Create a C:\temp directory in Windows, if this directory does not already exist.
+2 Use Windows Explorer to navigate to the location where you saved the pmcsetup.exe file, as described in the "Downloading and Installing the PMC Application" section on page 2-4.
+3 Locate the pmcsetup.exe file in this stored location and click to highlight the file; then, right-click the pmcsetup.exe file and click Copy .
+4 Use Windows Explorer to navigate to the C:\temp directory and right-click open area in this directory; then, click Paste to copy the pmcsetup.exe file C:\temp directory.
 Note Make sure that the C:\temp directory does not contain any versions of the pmcinst.exe or pmc.ini files.
 If either file is present, you must rename the existing files or delete them.
-Step 5 Open up a command line prompt (Start > Run > cmd) on the PMC client machine to access the C:\temp directory.
-Step 6 To generate the PMC installation log file, enter the following command from the C:\temp directory: pmcsetup.exe -log The pn nesetup.log file appears in the C:\temp directory.
-If the PMC is already installed on your client machine, you may see a messag that asks if you want to upgrade the PMC.
-Make sure that you click Yes to continue.
-Step 7 To close the command line prompt, enter the exit command.
-Step 8 After you have created the PMC installation log file, contact your Cisco support personnel for further assistance.
+5 Open up a command line prompt (Start > Run > cmd) on the PMC client machine to access the C:\temp directory.
+6 To generate the PMC installation log file, enter the following comm C:\temp directory: herate the PMC installation log file, enter the following command from the ap directory: pmcsetup.exe -log The pmcsetup.log file appears in the C:\temp directory.
+If the l that as contin PMC is already installed on your client machine, you may see a message ks if you want to upgrade the PMC.
+Make sure that you click Yes to ue.
+7 To close the command line prompt, enter the exit command.
+After you have created the PMC installation log file, contact your Cisco support personnel for further assistance.

 Using the PMC Installer with an Encrypted File System